Skip to content Accessibility info

 Should I change my auto insurance when I buy a home?

 Yes.
-Buying a home means you have likely built savings, investments, and equity that are exposed in a lawsuit above your auto policy limits.
-We generally recommend reviewing your auto limits whenever you have a major financial change.
+Buying a home often means you now have savings, equity, and assets that could be exposed in a lawsuit.
+It is a good time to review your liability limits and overall coverage structure to make sure your protection matches your financial situation.
 See our guide: How Much Auto Insurance Do You Need in Florida?

 Disclaimer: The coverage examples, cost ranges, and general recommendations in this article are for educational purposes only.
 They do not constitute a specific insurance recommendation for your situation.
 Your coverage needs depend on your assets, household, driving history, vehicles, and risk tolerance.
 The data reflects Augustyniak Insurance Group's client base and is not representative of all Jacksonville-area drivers.
 Individual rates vary by carrier, driver profile, and coverage selections.
 Consult a licensed insurance agent to determine the right coverage and limits for your household.